-Tendon repairs are some of the most commonly demanded hand surgery procedures.
+Tendon repairs are some of the most commonly demanded hand surgery procedures at Los Angeles Plastic Surgery.
 Tendon injuries are very common across all ages.
 Tendon repairs include flexor tendon and extensor tendon repair.

 The treatment of a torn tendon is surgical.
 They are usually associated with open wounds, cuts or lacerations that must be treated effectively.
 Ideally the best time is when the injury occurs.
 The patient should be taken to the operating room.
 The wounds should be washed out, irrigated with antibiotics and debrided of all foreign bodies and desiccated or non-viable tissue.
 The tendons must be addressed next.

 Tendon lacerations can be partial or complete.
 In either case tendon repair should be performed by suture re-approximation.